windy/cywin/README.md

 [中文版说明](/README.zh-cn.md)

-The source code of Cywin: <http://cywin.yafeilee.me>
+The source code of Cywin: <https://github.com/windy/cywin>

-A testing environment for you( do anything here if you want ): <http://cywin.yafeilee.me>, username: admin@cywin.cn, password: admin

 Cywin is a stock crowdfunding platform, just like [angellist](https://angel.co) but in China.